Samson: Islamic literature

 The Quran and authentic hadith never mentions Samson by name and characteristics specifically.
-However, there are several non-canonical works of Quran exegesis and scholastic traditions among Islamic literature that mention Samson (شمشون), particularly In the study of Tafsir.
+However, there are several non-canonical works of Quran exegesis and scholastic traditions among Islamic literature that mention Samson (شمشون), particularly in the study of tafsir.

 Ibn Abi Hatim, a Hadith scholar and son of Abu Hatim Muhammad ibn Idris al-Razi, mentioned Samson in his exegesis by quoting the opinion of Mujahid ibn Jabr where he described Samson as "an Israelite who wore armor and struggling in the way of God for 1,000 months".

 Al-Tabari and Abu Ishaq al-Tha'labi incorporated the biblical figure of Samson into the Quranic prophetic world.
-Al-Tabari in particular has given details in History of the Prophets and Kings by incorporating biblical narratives with the authority of Israʼiliyyat tradition from Wahb ibn Munabbih, that his mother gave birth to him after she made a Nazar (vow) to God.
-Samson lived nearby a Pagan society, where he actively raided their settlement alone, armed with a camel's jawbone and always obtained spoils of war from his successful raids.
-This tradition of Tabari was traced from one of his teacher, Muhammad ibn Hamid ar-Razi.
-This tradition by Muhammad ibn Hamid also recorded by Al-Dhahabi through the records from Abu Dawud al-Sijistani, Al-Tirmidhi, Ibn Majah, Tabari, and al-Baghawi.
+Al-Tabari in particular has given details in History of the Prophets and Kings by incorporating biblical narratives with the authority of Israʼiliyyat tradition from Wahb ibn Munabbih, that his mother gave birth to him after she made a nazar (vow) to God.
+Samson lived nearby a pagan society, where he actively raided their settlement alone, armed with a camel's jawbone and always obtained spoils of war from his successful raids.
+This tradition of al-Tabari was traced from one of his teacher, Muhammad ibn Hamid ar-Razi.
+This tradition by Muhammad ibn Hamid also recorded by al-Dhahabi through the records from Abu Dawud al-Sijistani, al-Tirmidhi, Ibn Majah, Tabari, and al-Baghawi.
 However, al-Dhahabi also reported that the tradition from Muhammad Ibn Hamid were deemed inauthentic or flawed narrator by Hadith experts such as Ya'qub ibn Syaibah and Muhammad al-Bukhari.
 Furthermore, Ibn Ishaq also criticize the transmitter whose Muhammad ibn Hamid received from, which was Salamah ibn al-Fadl.
 Ibn Ishaq deemed him as unreliable narrator who were notorious for narrating traditions without stating his sources.